bevyengine/rfcs/rfcs/41-ui-navigation.md

 ### Basic physical navigation

-Let's drop the idea to change submenu with LT/RT for a while.
-We would change submenus by navigating upward with the Dpad or arrow keys to the tab bar and selecting the tab with the LEFT and RIGHT keys.
+Let's drop the idea to change submenu with `LT`/`RT` for a while.
+Let's focus on navigating the "ABC menu".

 Typical game engine implementation of menu navigation requires the developer to specify the "next", "left", "right", "previous" etc.[^1] relationships between focusable elements.
 This is just lame!
-Our game engine not only already knows the position of our UI elements, but it also has knowledge of the logical organization of elements through the `Parent`/`Children` relationship. (in this case, children are specified in the parenthesis following the element name, look at `grid(...)`)
+Our game engine not only already knows the position of our UI elements, but it also has knowledge of the logical organization of elements through the `Parent`/`Children` relationship.

 Therefore, with the little information we provided through this hand wavy specification, we should already have everything setup for the navigation to